LispCookbook/cl-cookbook/variables.md

 an immediate use, but it is important for the program correctness, or strength, etc. Imagine it holds the cache of your webserver: you don't want to erase it when you load new code.
-During development, we hit a lot `C-c C-k` to reload the current file, but there are certain things we want untouched.
+During development, we hit a lot `C-c C-k` to reload the current file, we can as well reload our running app in production, but there are certain things we want untouched.
 If it is a database connection, you don't want to set it back to nil, and connect again, everytime you compile your code.

 You must use `setf` to change a defvar's variable value.